 The hotfix was released via a jar file in a Qubole S3 bucket.
-As depicted in the diagram above, the users cluster was trying to access the Qubole S3 bucket, but since they did not have the right permission to access the packages, the Notebook teams hot-fix did not take effect on the user’s cluster.
+As depicted in the diagram above, the user’s cluster was trying to access the Qubole S3 bucket, but since they did not have the right permission to access the packages, the Notebook team hot-fix did not take effect on the user’s cluster.

 Pratham figured this out by running diagnostic commands on the cluster and finding the S3 access errors that identified the culprit.
 He asked the customer to reconfigure their IAM roles, to allow access to that S3 bucket.
 Finally, after much diligence from the Notebook team together with Pratham’s efforts, this issue was resolved!
 Once the hotfix was verified by H_Co, Pratham scheduled the deployment of this fix across various accounts and clusters, like a true support hero!

-These few days were business as usual for Pratham as he exhibited excellent problem solving skills through active listening, having empathy towards his customers, and demonstrating patience, the ability to remain calm under pressure and resourcefulness.
+These few days were business as usual for Pratham as he exhibited excellent problem-solving skills through active listening, empathy towards his customers, and demonstrating patience, the ability to remain calm under pressure, and resourcefulness.
 This all led to having his customers back up and running in short order and with constant progress updates.
-Experiences like these which are delivered by all of Qubole’s Support Superheroes is why customers rate us at near 100% CSAT rating on Support tickets.
+Experiences like these which are delivered by all of Qubole’s Support Superheroes are why customers rate us at near 100% CSAT rating on Support tickets.